flix/book/src/next-steps.md

 We are now ready write our first real program!

 We will write a simple variant of the venerable wordcount (`wc`) program from UNIX.
-We shall not be concerned with efficiency, but we will carefully all error cases.
+We shall not be concerned with efficiency, but we will carefully check all error cases.

 Create a new folder (e.g. `wc`) and put the following code into `Main.flix`: